deepgraph/deepgraph/doc/source/what_is_deepgraph.rst

 .. note::

-    DeepGraph is free software; you can redistribute it and/or modify it under the terms of the BSD License.
+    DeepGraph is free software; you can redistribute it and/or modify it under the terms of the BSD-3-Clause License.
 We highly welcome contributions from the community.